Automate Larastan with GitHub Actions!

 coverage:

-Here you can specify coverage.
+Here you can specify the coverage

-Coverage refers to the coverage rate of the code.
+Coverage refers to the code coverage rate

 coverage: xdebug